Dylan-Gallagher/Bagels/README.md

 **Fermi:** The guess has a correct digit in the correct place.

 The computer can give multiple clues, which are sorted in alphabetical order.
-If the secret number is 456 and the player’s guess is 546, the clues would be “fermi pico pico.”
+For example, if the secret number is 456 and the player’s guess is 546, the clues would be “fermi pico pico.”
 The “fermi” is from the 6 and “pico pico” are from the 4 and 5.